 Indeed, at the end of 2017, one of our parents received a cancer diagnosis which led to a 6 months of chemotherapy which happily ended well around summer time of 2018, with the cancer going into remission for now.
 Another one of our parents also faced various health issues therefore we tried our best to be as available as possible to offer support and help throughout a big part of the year.
 At the same time, we started a big renovation project which we worked on nights and weekends from June until December.

-In short, we had our hands quite full in 2018, and we often felt overwhelmed.
-It was a year that made us dream a lot about how useful financial independence would be, allowing us to free ourselves from our jobs when needed, however, 2018 ironically also taught us a lot about the importance of putting a bit more focus on our well-being on the entire journey towards FI.
+In short, we had our hands quite full in 2018, and I often felt overwhelmed.
+It was a year that made me dream a lot about how useful financial independence would be, allowing me to free myself from my job when needed, however, 2018 ironically also taught me a lot about the importance of putting a bit more focus on my well-being on the entire journey towards FI.
 Indeed, life is short and there is no guarantee that the people we love will be with us when we reach this goal in 2025.

-Another important area that was highlighted through this challenging life period that used up a lot of our energy and time, is the one of accepting our limitations.
+Another important area that was highlighted through this challenging life period that used up a lot of my energy and time, is the one of accepting my limitations.
 We have limited time and energy in this world which means that, financially independent or not, there are things we hope to do that we will not be able to accomplish during our short time here.
-We’re putting more effort to accept this, find out what our limitations are and learn to balance the things that are most important to us to allocate our time and energy to these priorities.
+I’m putting more effort to accept this, find out what my limitations are and learn to balance the things that are most important to me to allocate my time and energy to these priorities.

 Objectives for 2019:

-Our priorities for 2019 revolve around simplifying our lives, spending quality time with our family and taking care of our physical and mental health.
+My priorities for 2019 revolve around simplifying our lives, spending quality time with our family and taking care of my physical and mental health.
 This year on the blog, I intend to continue exploring various subjects directly or indirectly related to our journey towards financial independence, such as:

 - Decluttering our life.

-- Establishing simple routines to create space and time for our important values.
+- Establishing simple routines to create space and time for the values that are important to me.

 - Increasing our happiness at work.